askvinod16/levypy/README.md

 It uses default write/read options for simple access.

 It is pretty fast since it is built using cython/c++ It has forward iteration and reverse iteration of keys.
-During iteration, there are ways to delete Key/Value and modify the Value.
+During iteration, there are ways to delete Key/Value or modify the Value.

 ## - Installation
 Currently it is a beta version. it is available from testpypi distribution (only linux package).